gbif/data-blog/content/post/2021-07-21-did-you-know.md

 ##### Notes:
 - the documentation of the GBIF API is here: https://www.gbif.org/developer/summary.
 You can find the link to this entry page under "API" in the green footer bar on all pages within GBIF.org
-- to find out more about the answer to this specific quiz question, check the "[Registry](https://www.gbif.org/developer/registry)" section of the documentation, sub-section "Installations"
+- for more documentation relevant to the answer for this specific quiz question, check the "[Registry](https://www.gbif.org/developer/registry)" section of the documentation, sub-section "Installations"
 - all functionality of the user interface is based on the API - but: the API also allows for some options that the user interface cannot support.
 You can, for example, compose search filters that _exclude_ certain values by using the "not" predicate for an occurrence download.
 If you want to learn more about options around occurrence data, maybe start by browsing the [Occurrence section](https://www.gbif.org/developer/occurrence) of the API documentation for inspiration
 - and the acronym from the poll?
-In this context: "Application Programming Interface" – sometimes also referred to as "Advanced" Programming Interface, though this seems to be a misnomer.
-Both "Adobe Acrobat Plug-In" (option c) and "Academic Performance Index" (option b) do turn up in abbreviation resolvers under "API", but are not meant here
+In this context: "Application Programming Interface" would be correct – sometimes also referred to as "Advanced" Programming Interface, though this seems to be a misnomer.
+Both "Adobe Acrobat Plug-In" (option c) and "Academic Performance Index" (option b) do turn up in abbreviation resolvers under "API" as well, but are not meant here

 ---
 ### Question 7: Ingestion history